It is hard to overstate the role of belief in a great many personal development and self-help systems.

 Two central branches of philosophy, namely ontology and epistemology unavoidably, have to make the role of belief one of their topics.

 Ontology put as simply as possible, is the study of existence and aims to understand what there is in the world.
 Epistemology then looks at how we can know about what exists.
 It is a theory of knowledge that investigates what distinguishes justified belief from opinion.

 We are not going down this philosophical road today and are content with knowing that the philosophy of belief is an open debate.
-Which, one feels inclined to say, is most likely due to the role of belief in the human condition.
+One feels inclined to say that it is most likely due to the role of belief in the human condition.

 Further, one feels inclined to note that humanity has accumulated vast amounts of knowledge about the physical environment.
 Modern science has enabled the information revolution, and the prospects of space travel have become very real.
 Meantime, the immanent Artificial Intelligence (AI) revolution challenges the very notion of what it means to be human in the first place.